 .5 focal length option

 5. The new phones do an amazing job of capturing the lighting both indoors and outdoors at the same time.
 However, it can still be a challenge to get photos where your home looks well lit.
-My first suggestion is to take the photos just after the sun sets.
+My first suggestion is to take the pictures just after the sun sets.
 You want it to be light outside, but you don’t want any harsh sunlight coming in through the windows.
-As I said before, make sure every light is on in the house.
-With an iPhone, you can hold down on the screen to lock the exposure, and then slide your finger up or down to lighten, or darken the IWC replica watches photo.
+As I said before, ensure every light is on in the house.
+With an iPhone, you can hold down on the screen to lock the exposure, and then slide your finger up or down to lighten, or darken the photo.
 Remember the goal here is to make the room look bright, fresh and well lit.